seths22/Mute-Spotify-ads-on-Linux/README.md

 Starts Spotify client, and mutes ads with precise timing

 Requires Spotify client to be installed.
-If you are using the Flatpak version of spotify, replace the second line in `run-spotify.sh` with the following:
+If you are not using the Flatpak version of spotify, replace the second line in `run-spotify.sh` with the following:
-`flatpak run com.spotify.Client > /dev/null 2>&1 &`
+`spotify > /dev/null 2>&1 &`

 ### Usage: